-Once downloaded and executed, the ransomware encrypts the host system's files, rendering it computationally inaccessible without the right decryption key.
-Typically, a ransom note is presented to the owners of the compromised system with details on how much and how to pay to have their files released.
-More sophisticated ransomware, such as NotPetya, can deliver its payload without relying on human error, and instead, by exploiting critical software vulnerabilities in your system.
+Once downloaded and executed, ransomware encrypts the host system's files, and renders it computationally inaccessible without the right decryption key.
+Typically, a ransom note is presented to the owners of the compromised system with details on how to make payment to have their files released.
+More sophisticated ransomware, such as NotPetya, can deliver its payload without relying on human error, but instead, it exploits critical software vulnerabilities in your system.